CQRS: RSV for older adults vaccination programme

 CQRS extracts data from the clinical system to support payment and management of various Enhanced Services.
 The automation of these monthly reports saved Practices having to construct their own searches, which did not always accurately reflect the ...

-The current version of CQRS: Pneumococcal (PPV) vaccination programme is v5 The Pneumococcal (PPV) vaccination programme service indicators are extracted automatically from your system approximately 10 days after the end of the monthly reporting ...
+The current version of CQRS: MMRV vaccination programme is v6.0 The MMRV vaccination programme service indicators are extracted automatically from your system approximately 10 days after the end of the monthly reporting period.
+Practices have a short ...